codepr/pokespeare/README.md

-- **Flask:** battle-tested and the simplest solution for the domain, it's lightweight and being the problem essentially a stateless computation, I thought there was no need for fancy features extensions like `Flask-Restplus` or speedsters performance frameworks like `fastapi` or `async/await` based frameworks.
+- **Flask:** battle-tested and the simplest solution for the domain, it's lightweight and being the problem essentially a stateless computation, I thought there was no need for fancy features extensions like `Flask-Restplus` or speedsters performance frameworks like `fastapi` (automatic swgger documentatins comes handy) or `async/await` based frameworks.
 Flask is more than capable of handling the volume of requests.
 If the traffic volume is expected to grow rapidly in the short-term (unlikely, given the hard-cap of the [shakesperean-translator](https://funtranslations.com/api/shakespeare#translate) of 12500 calls/day with the ultra plan) it's trivial to increase nodes and put a load-balancer in front of the application, spreding it into multiple